angelsanabriaCS321/angelsanbriaCS-HU250.github.io/index.md

 This website gives you a brief description of CS-HU250.

 CS-HU250 is a five week course offered at Boise State University.
 This course is an introduction to version control.
 This is a five week course teaching us a day to day usage of software version control.
-For more details about this course or other CS Hatchery Courses click the [link](https://registrar.boisestate.edu/undergraduate/course-catalog/cs-hu/)that will direct you to the CS-HU course catalog.
+For more details about this course or other CS Hatchery Courses click the [Course Catalog link](https://registrar.boisestate.edu/undergraduate/course-catalog/cs-hu/) that will direct you to the CS-HU course catalog on the registar website for Boise State University.

 ![image of Pro Git Second Edition](http://i64.tinypic.com/2vsp9j6.jpg) We read Pro Git Second Edition by Scott Chacon and Ben Straub.